google/zetasql/docs/query-syntax.md

 [value table][value-tables],
 you can alias `UNNEST` to define a range variable that you can reference elsewhere in the query.
-If you reference the range variable in the `SELECT` list, the query returns a `STRUCT` containing all of the fields of the original `STRUCT` in the input table.
+If you reference the range variable in the `SELECT` list, the query returns a struct containing all of the fields of the original struct in the input table.

 Example: